dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **New behavior**

 Starting with EF Core 3.0, EF Core will not try to parse the SQL.
 So if you are composing after FromSqlRaw/FromSqlInterpolated, then EF Core will compose the SQL by causing sub query.
-So if you are using stored procedure with composition then you will get exception for invalid SQL syntax.
+So if you are using a stored procedure with composition then you will get an exception for invalid SQL syntax.

 **Why**

-Since EF Core 3.0 does not support client evaluation parsing the SQL, which was error prone, to determine if it is composable provided little value.
-The query would fail either way.
+EF Core 3.0 does not support automatic client evaluation, since it was error prone as explained [here](#linq-queries-are-no-longer-evaluated-on-the-client).

 **Mitigation**

-If you are using stored procedure in FromSqlRaw/FromSqlInterpolated, you know that it cannot be composed upon, you can put `AsEnumerable`/`AsAsyncEnumerable` right after FromSql method call to avoid any composition to be done on server side.
+If you are using a stored procedure in FromSqlRaw/FromSqlInterpolated, you know that it cannot be composed upon, so you can add __AsEnumerable/AsAsyncEnumerable__ right after the FromSql method call to avoid any composition on server side.

 ```C#
 context.Products.FromSqlRaw("[dbo].[Ten Most Expensive Products]").AsEnumerable().FirstOrDefault();